Living with family

 Set some ground rules

-You may feel that in your family, your parents or guardians make the rules and you have only two choices: obey the rules, or break them.
-However, it doesn’t have to be this way.
 As you grow up, it’s important that you and your parents begin to set ground rules together, and to make mutually acceptable decisions about issues such as privacy and personal space, when and how often you go out and how much you help around the house.

-It’s a bit of a cliché, but if you want to be treated like an adult, it’s important to act like one.
+If you want to be treated like an adult, it’s important to act like one.
 Here are some tips for gaining your parents’ respect and trust:

 - Do your bit around the house: look after younger brothers or sisters, do the washing or cook the family a meal.